jakarta99/jasperreports/README.md

 Now *ONLY* SimplePdfTextRender.java is work

+- Graphics2D is not supported
+- TagHelper is not supported
+- Bookmark is not supported
-- Image is not supported.
+- Anchor is not supported

 ## You should apply the iText license key